Twitter is a tricky beast; out of all the social media platforms, it was the one I had the most difficulty with.

 For your Twitter and other social media, you can afford not to be as professional as I had to be for the Firm I work for.
 You can pull daft faces; you can grin like the Cheshire cat or paint your face blue, as long as the picture is of your face then it’s great.

 For LawCats (my nonfiction legal writing) Twitter I knew I wanted to help people with their legal problems but to find people with legal problems I started to follow other legal advice charities, solicitor firms and barristers.
-Legitimate news sources and anywhere where people looked for legal advice.
+Legal news sources and anywhere where people looked for legal advice.
 I began commenting on various threads and before I knew it people searching for more prominent legal service providers were finding me.

 I did the same for my fiction writing; I followed other writers, publishers, and authors I liked and emulated.
 And it worked.
-I met people following better-known horror and fantasy writers, and before I knew it, their readers were finding me and following.
+I met people following better-known horror and fantasy authors, and before I knew it, their readers were finding me and following.

 To find the movers and shakers in your genre then I cannot recommend Twitters advanced search enough.
 Use it to find those with similar interests and large followings, take the time to read, share and comment on their threads (make sure you add to the conversation, going on the thread and posting “followmefollowmefollowme” will get you nowhere except maybe blocked) and before you know it you’ll be growing like a weed.